bigly87/code-test/README.md

 ## 1.Class vs. Instance

-Please not at MPC we comply with pep8 coding standards and Google Style Python Docstrings, please implement those techniques into your python script.
+Please not at XXX we comply with pep8 coding standards and Google Style Python Docstrings, please implement those techniques into your python script.